The Extra Programming LanguageTL;DR

 |> some-numbers => some-numbers.map(fn(num) => $num).join(',')

--- there's a JSX-ish syntax built in
+-- there's a JSX-like syntax built in.

 -- in this case, 'italic' is included in the array only if `@is-italic` is true